A Comprehensive Review on Non-Neural Networks Collaborative Filtering Recommendation Systems

 Item-based CF, also known as item-to-item CF algorithms have been developed to address the scalability concerns of User-based CF (Khalifeh and Al-Mousa, 2021; Sarwar et al., 2001; Linden et al., 2003; Ekstrand et al., 2011).
 They analyze the user-item matrix to identify relations between the different items, and then use these relations to compute the list of top-N recommendations.
 The key idea of this strategy is that a customer is more likely to buy items that are similar or related to items he/she has already purchased (Sarwar et al., 2001).
 Since this doesn’t need to identify the neighborhood of similar customers when a recommendation is requested, they lead to much faster recommendation engines.

 Item-based algorithms are suitable to make recommendations to users who have purchased a set of items.
 For example, this algorithm can be applied to make top-N recommendations for items in a user shopping cart (Linden et al., 2003).
 The effectiveness of Item-based CF depends on the method used to compute similarity between various items.
-In general, the similarity between two items i and j should be high if there are a lot of users that have purchased both of them, and it should be low if there are few such users (Linden et al., 2003; Deshpande and Karypis, 2004).
+In general, the similarity between two items and should be high if there are a lot of users that have purchased both of them, and it should be low if there are few such users (Linden et al., 2003; Deshpande and Karypis, 2004).
 Some other criteria to consider when computing similarity between items are specified in (Deshpande and Karypis, 2004).

 The key advantages of Item-based over User-based collaborative filtering are scalability and performance.
 The algorithm’s online component scales independently of the catalog size or of the total number of users.
 It depends only on how many items the user has purchased or rated (Linden et al., 2003; Ekstrand et al., 2011).
 Item-based algorithms are then faster than User-based CF even for extremely large datasets.